Alicepinch/everything-vegan/README.md

 ## UX

 The UX goal of this website is to build a fun, easy to use website for users to view Vegan recipes all in one place.
 The target audience for this website is anyone who is vegan/vegetarian/exploring veganism who wants to discover or share new recipes with others.
-All users should be able to view the recipes that have been shared on the website, however if a user creates an account then they will be have added features where they can share and edit their own recipes to the website.
+All users will be able to view the recipes that have been shared on the website.
+However, if a user creates an account then they will have added features where they can share and edit and delete their own recipes to the website.
 Therefore, another goal for this website was to insure the interface was easy to use for users who create an account to create, update,read and delete recipes and their account.

 ## User Stories